openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 authorization scope.
 If there is no default project defined, then a token will be issued without an explicit scope of authorization.

 *New in version 3.1* Additionally, if the user's default project is invalid, a token will be issued without an explicit scope of authorization.

+##### Catalog Opt-Out

+*New in version 3.1* Additionally, if the caller specifies an `include_catalog` field set to `false` in the authentication request body.
+The authentication response will not contain the services catalog.
+Otherwise if the same field is set to `True` or omitted the response will contain the service catalog.

+Example request opting the catalog out:

+    {
+        "auth": {
+            "identity": {
+                "methods": [
+                    "password"
+                ],
+                "password": {
+                    "user": {
+                        "id": "0ca8f6",
+                        "password": "secrete"
+                    }
+                }
+            },
+            "scope": {
+                "project": {
+                    "domain": {
+                        "name": "example.com"
+                    },
+                    "name": "project-x"
+                }
+            },
+            "include_catalog": "false"
+        }
+    }

+Example request opting the catalog in:

+    {
+        "auth": {
+            "identity": {
+                "methods": [
+                    "password"
+                ],
+                "password": {
+                    "user": {
+                        "id": "0ca8f6",
+                        "password": "secrete"
+                    }
+                }
+            },
+            "scope": {
+                "project": {
+                    "domain": {
+                        "name": "example.com"
+                    },
+                    "name": "project-x"
+                }
+            },
+            "include_catalog": "true"
+        }
+    }

 ##### Authentication responses